-- a Ensure the critical role of the regional transport network in providing national and regional accessibility is protected. - b Ensure the regional transport network provides effective connections to Wellington's Port and International Airport. - c Ensure that the level of service of the regional transport network is continuously monitored and, where necessary, improved. - d Ensure best use is made of network management techniques23 to optimise the performance of the transport network. - e Ensure continuous identification and mitigation of network security risks including, where appropriate, the development of alternative routes for use in emergencies. - f Ensure the role of the urban passenger rail network is maintained as the key long to medium distance and high volume service. - g Increase rail capacity and coverage in line with current and future demand, and complement rail services with bus services. - h Ensure a high level of service for passenger rail with regard to rolling stock and rail infrastructure reliability. - i Support enhanced accessibility to rail services including, where appropriate, new stations and extending electrification of commuter rail lines (in particular north of Paraparaumu and Upper Hutt).
+- a Ensure the critical role of the regional transport network in providing national and regional accessibility is protected. - Ensure the regional transport network provides effective connections to Wellington's Port and International Airport. - c Ensure that the level of service of the regional transport network is continuously monitored and, where necessary, improved. - d Ensure best use is made of network management techniques to optimise the performance of the transport network. - e Ensure continuous identification and mitigation of network security risks including, where appropriate, the development of alternative routes for use in emergencies. - f Ensure the role of the urban passenger rail network is maintained as the key long to medium distance and high volume service. - g Increase rail capacity and coverage in line with current and future demand, and complement rail services with bus services.